acquia/lightning/UPDATE.md

 Beta 2, then from Beta 2 to Beta 3, in that order.

 ## 1.12 to 1.13
+Lightning now includes the Diff module and installs it by default on new sites.
+To avoid unexpected changes for existing users, we decided not to automatically install it as part of the 1.13 update path.

 * Install the Diff module.

 ## 1.11 to 1.12